CRLcommunity/Code-of-Conduct/CoC.md

 5. If an incident occurs in an 'Open Lobby', you can post images in 'general' for general discussion.
 6. If an incident occurs that you think is unfair or controversial, you can official report it to get a steward's opinion.
 A report is bound by the following requirements;
- - A report for an 'open lobby' must be submitted according to the format in the channel 'Open Review' > #race-incidents.
+   a) A report for an 'open lobby' must be submitted according to the format in the channel 'Open Review' > #race-incidents.
- - A report for an 'League Race' must be submitted according to the format in the channel 'League - Season X > #League-incidents.
+   b) A report for an 'League Race' must be submitted according to the format in the channel 'League - Season X > #League-incidents.
- - Stewards may expect images to be supplied in sufficient quality.
+   c) Stewards may expect images to be supplied in sufficient quality.
 All images/recordings should be as close to source quality as possible.
- - Incidents must be submitted within 48 hours of their occurrence.
+   d) Incidents must be submitted within 48 hours of their occurrence.
- - If the requirements are met, stewards will review and handle the report.
+   e) If the requirements are met, stewards will review and handle the report.

 ### Article 2.4 Defend incident
 1. If there has been an accident that you think someone is claiming was your fault, but you don't think it is, you should record your side in defense too.
 The more corners the stewards have, the higher the chance for a correct outcome